Fr0stmourne/javascript-project/README.md

-A project using JavaScript from a course on Udemy(work with API, Asynchronous JavaScript).
+A project using JavaScript (work with API, Asynchronous JavaScript) from a course on Udemy.

 ## Build Setup